-To help K-12 educators confront racial inequities, school and district leaders need to provide sustained, intensive, and carefully designed opportunities for professional learning.
+To help K-12 educators confront racial inequity, school leaders need to provide sustained, carefully designed opportunities for professional learning.

 If education leaders aspire to confront and undo severe racial inequities in schools and school systems, they must create opportunities for teachers and staff to engage in productive discussions about questions that many of them will be reluctant to consider.
 Those could include questions about how race affects their decisions about which students to place into basic and advanced courses, which teachers to assign to which children, which parents they see as “engaged,” discipline practices, and on and on.

 Given how complex and how deeply felt Americans’ beliefs about race and equity are, these topics cannot be addressed effectively through the onetime workshops that too often pass for professional development in K-12 education.
 Nor is it effective to lecture educators about racial bias, bury them in data and research findings, or treat social justice as just another initiative for the school to adopt.
 Rather, conversations about these issues have to be frequent, ongoing, and handled with great care and skill.

 Conversations about racial inequity have to be frequent, ongoing, and handled with great care and skill.